Brazilian Musical Instruments

 Ganzá is a Brazilian instrument that is similar to a rattle and used in samba and other Brazilian rhythms as a percussion instrument.
 The ganzá is cylindrically shaped that is made out of a hand-woven basket or a metal or plastic tube which is filled with beads, pebbles, metal balls, or other similar items.
 The length of the tube can vary of fifteen to more than 50 centimeters.

 Repinique is also known as repique, is a Brazilian musical instrument that is made of metal or wood.
-This Brazilian instrument is like a two headed drum.
-The repinique is a small drum with skins on both sides, that has to be carried with the help of the shoulder and it is played with a drum stick in one of the hands while the other hand plays directly on it.
+This Brazilian instrument is like a two-headed drum.
+The repinique is a small drum with skins on both sides, that has to be carried with the help of the shoulder and it is played with a drumstick in one of the hands while the other hand plays directly on it.
 It was created by the samba schools for the carnival.

 This musical instrument is from Africa.
-Xequerê is made of small bottle gourd that grow in fields.
+Xequerê is made of small bottle gourd that grew in fields.
 The form of the bottle gourd determines the sound of the instrument since every shape is different, the sound that is produced also varies from the musical instrument.
 In Brazil, this instrument is wrapped in a net.
 This net consists of little plastic balls that are threaded into the net.

 The cavaquinho is a small type of guitar that is similar to the Hawaiian ukulele.
 It has four wire or gut strings and is of Portuguese origin.
 It is a very important instrument in Brazilian music, especially for samba and choro.
 The Brazilian cavaquinho is different from the Portuguese one in that its neck is elevated in relation to the body, and the sound hole is traditionally round, therefore making it similar to a traditional guitar.